 We are looking for volunteers to help us with specific tasks on the farm, and prefer stays of 2 weeks and longer, so that we can get used to each other and both you and us can enjoy the experience to the fullest.
 We expect volunteers to help 5-6 hours per day for 5 days a week, and be able to do hard physical work.

 Volunteering here is a diverse and vigorous experience with lots of outdoor work and fun.
-Currently we are looking for volunteers that are 20 years of age or older and:
+Currently we are looking for volunteers that are preferably 23 years of age or older and preferably:

-2. Have experience with renovation and maintenance work (painting, plastering, plumbing, electrician work, building roofs, fencing, cleaning), as we are renovating the cottage etc.
+2. have experience with renovation and maintenance work (painting, plastering, plumbing, electrician work, building roofs, fencing, carpentry), as we are renovating the cottage etc.

 We welcome a maximum of two volunteers (preferably couples if you are two).

 Volunteers are provided with a tent under a solid roof and a beautiful view.
 Just bring your own sleeping bag.

 We can share breakfast and lunch on work days in our house.
 An outdoor, roofed kitchenette is also available for use.

 We mostly cook vegetarian and focus on a varied, healthy and nourishing diet.
 Although we do not have anything against you drinking alcohol, we ask that it is in moderation.

 You will have a bicycle available to you to share in your time off.
 Please note that there is a very steep hill between us and the shortest routes to the beach and towns.

 You would work 5-6 hours daily, for 5 days per week and the rest of the time is yours for adventures and sight-seeing.